 Initially, simply unroll the first piece of Meadowmat and shuffle it into position.
 Then press it down with your hands or the back of your rake to make sure all of the roots are in contact with the soil.

 Lay the next piece beside it and be sure to butt the edges up close together.
 You don’t want any gaps between the pieces – but they shouldn’t overlap either.

 Then, use a sharp knife or an edging iron to trim the Meadowmat into the size and shape you’d like.

 Don’t worry if the plants look a little crushed or tired.
 They’ve had a long journey and they’ll soon revive.

 Water the whole area thoroughly.
 Then lift one corner of your Meadowmat to make sure the water has soaked down into the soil below.

 The soil must be kept moist until your Meadowmat is well established.

-In Spring, Summer and Autumn water new Meadowmat every day for the first fortnight.
+During Spring, Summer and Autumn water new Meadowmat every day for the first fortnight.
 It’s better to water in the evening or very first thing in the morning.

 During week 3, you can usually cut the watering down to every other day (unless rooting is slow or the weather is very hot and dry)

-By week 4, your Meadowmat will probably be quite independent – but keep an eye on it to make sure it doesn’t dry out.
+So, by week 4, your Meadowmat will probably be quite independent – but keep an eye on it to make sure it doesn’t dry out.